almostengr/nsbe-mp.org/docs/programs.md

 Pictured above is two NSBE-MP members that participated in STEAMfest at Montgomery Academy.
 NSBE MP was invited to participate to share with students the work that they do.

-## Professional Development Programs

-NSBE Professional Development Programs are designed for professionals that are in their careers to be successful, offer opportunities to grow, and to able to demonstrate their skills as STEM professional.
-Various events are held throughout the year.

-* Monthly Chapter Meetings - meetings are held on the first Tuesday of each month at 6 PM CT
-* Networking Events
-* Special Interest Group (SIG) meetings and workshops

-To find out when these events will happen, follow or like our social media pages and sign up for our mailing list.